rinode/openrct2-plugin-peepsim/README.md

 - Eyedropper tool to pick a guest from the park
 - Locate button to scroll the main viewport to the guest
 - Spawn button to create a new guest in direct control mode
-- Search button to open a guest picker popup (sticks to the main window)
+- Search button to open a popup to view and select your controlled guests
 - Guest name label and mode dropdown

 ### Direct Control